HL7/fhir-shorthand/input/pagecontent/reference.md

 The FSH language specification has been designed around FHIR R4 and later.
 FSH depends primarily on normative parts of the FHIR R4 specification (e.g., StructureDefinition and datatypes), and not on specific Resources, Profiles, Value Sets or Extensions.
 As a result, many FHIR version differences can be ignored.
 However, because the FSH specification refers to FHIR data types and definitional artifacts, there is no way to absolutely divorce FSH from specific FHIR versions.

 {%include tu-div.html%}
-FSH supports new pre-release FHIR R5 datatypes integer64 and CodeableReference on a trial use basis.
+FSH supports new FHIR R5 datatypes integer64 and CodeableReference on a trial use basis.
 </div>

 #### External IGs